HrushikeshBudhale/HrushikeshBudhale/README.md

 <h3 align="center">Machine Learning Engineer</h3>

 <p align="justify">
-I work on DL, RL, NeRfs and challenging problems in robotics and 3D.
+I work on DL, RL, NeRfs and challenging problems in Robotics and 3D.
 I have experience developing autonomy for multiple ground robots, drones, and autonomous vehicles (AVs).
 In addition, I have worked on numerous simulation and reinforcement learning projects.

 I believe advancement in simulations and RL is the key to making robots truly dexterous!
-Best time to be alive!
 </p>

 <p>